 "In combination with a certain image, colour is essential.

-I can lie wide-awake for hours,
+I can lie wide-awake for hours, thinking of a shade of pink".

 At the start of her artistic career in 1968, Ineke Calis primarily applied herself to oil painting and water colours.
 In 1971, however, the artist became fascinated with the silks-screen printing technique.
 In the years that followed she refined her skills in this art form and in the course of that process works of art in a very personal and distinctive style emerged.